What is the Army Historical Foundation?

 - Charter Member ($100 Annual Donation): Above, plus a limited edition print of the 20th Maine Battle Flag made famous at the Battle of Gettysburg.

 - Life Member ($1500 Donation.
-This may be paid in installments over three years with an initial installment of $200): Above, plus a copy of the handsome coffee table book, World War II: A Chronology of War.
+This may be paid in installments over three years with an initial installment of $200): Above, plus a copy of the handsome coffee table book, The Vietnam War: A Chronology of War.

 What is the address if I want to mail my membership check instead of joining on line?